blakmagjick/tamagothchi-mini-project/README.md

 - Have the pet's age go up, and morph at certain ages
 - The pet should die if hunger, sleepiness or boredom hits 10

-#### Here is additional functionality included along with the above
+#### Here is additional functionality included, along with the above
 - Restart button
 - Function to disable buttons after pet dies to make sure the stats decrease if pushed after pet's death
 - A message comes up telling the user the reason the pet died

+---

-##### Here is a list of the functionality I wanted to add, but didn't get around to before the class presentation
+#### Here is a list of the functionality I wanted to add, but didn't get around to before the class presentation
 - Add an animated bone when the Let's Play button is pushed
 - Add sound effects to the buttons
 - Include an exercise function that affected all of the stats at one time
+- Give option to pick between three different sprites